zalgonoise/x/faac/README.md

 from a certain server whose account age is younger than _N_ days.

-This serves as a basic floodgate for suspicious accounts joining your server (such as phishing, malware, scamming, sockpuppet / burner-account users and bots).
+This serves as a basic floodgate for suspicious accounts joining your server (such as phishing, malware, scamming, sock-puppet / burner-account users and bots).

 _________